pubnub/kafka-bridge/kafka/readme.md

     kafka-edge-messaging-platform
 ```

-Now your Kafka messages will be securly available to any device on the Internet.
+Now your Kafka messages will be securely available to any device on the Internet.
 You can receive a stream of your messages in **Part 3**.

 ## Part 3: Receive Messages on Your Mobile Device from Kafka Topics